Disgruntled employees still cite dissatisfaction as the prime motivating factor in leaving a company

 I must admit I was a bit confused.
 Since both companies were accusing the other of the same thing, how could it be that employees were being paid the same at each company yet being stolen away for money?
 This is what made me wonder: “Is it really about the money?”

 Perhaps, there are other factors as to why employees leave, yet instead of admitting this, it is easier for you to blame the salary scale.
 Actually, there are other factors.

 If it is not only about the money, then what is it that causes an employee to leave?

-Last year, more than one million people left the US workforce because they were discouraged by their job and work environment.
+In 2016, more than one million people left the US workforce because they were discouraged by their job and work environment.

 Surely, this idea of discouragement is prevalent in our work-forces as well.

 And when an employee is discouraged, it makes even a small increase appear like winning the lottery.

 It is really shocking – a downright blow to you as a manager – to think that your employees may be leaving because they are discouraged, and that it’s not really about the money.